MaximeKjaer/kjaer.io/_notes/advanced-algorithms.md

 In the warm-up phase, we have no cache misses because we assume the cache to already have values $1$ through $k$.
 Then, page $k$ is requested, which is a cache hit for the same reason.
 From there on out, LFU evicts $k$ to make space for $k+1$ and vice versa.
 This means $2m$ cache misses, while an optimal strategy would only have a single cache miss, for the first request for page $k+1$ (it would evict any other page than $k$).
 Making $m$ large allows us to get any competitive ratio we want. $\qed$

-> lemma "Best competitive ratio for caching"
+{% block lemma "Best competitive ratio for caching" %}
-> No deterministic online algorithm for caching can achieve a better competitive ratio than $k$, where $k$ is the size of the cache.
+No deterministic online algorithm for caching can achieve a better competitive ratio than $k$, where $k$ is the size of the cache.
+{% endblock %}

 Let $\text{ALG}$ be a deterministic online caching algorithm.
 Suppose the cache has size $k$ and currently holds pages $1$ to $k$.
 Suppose $N > k$ is the number of pages in memory.